 Curbside leaf and yard waste service is offered from mid-April to mid-December only.

 Leaves and all other yard debris must be labeled and placed in paper bags or put out in open barrels clearly labeled YARD WASTE.
 Please leave these items out on your trash day.
 Tree branches must be bundled together and be cut down to less than 4 ft.
 Never dispose of leaf and yard waste in the Big Green Can recycling cart.

-4. Why wasn't my trash picked up?
+Why wasn't my trash picked up?